Widows working together for a better life

 The collaboration for widows begins

-Backed by GFW funding, ICSEE facilitated a new project, organizing 25 widows in each of three villages.
-All benefit from the leadership of the outstanding Cypress Hill Manager, Mesha Singolyo, who is also an experienced leader of the district government’s community development department.
+Backed by GFW funding, ICSEE organized 25 widows in each of three villages with the leadership of Mesha Singolyo, who was an experienced leader of the district government’s community development department.

-These first three groups, with 25 widows each in the villages of Mtimoja, Nanja and Longido have already shown how good organization and well-chosen collective businesses work.
+These first three groups, with 25 widows each in the villages of Mtimoja, Nanja and Longido first showed how good organization and well-chosen collective businesses work.

 Organizing plan for Widow’s Groups

-The plan for organizing, developed by Cypress Hill Manager Mesha Singolyo and her colleagues, starts with engaging village authorities to solidify their participation and support.
+The plan for organizing, developed by Mesha Singolyo, starts with engaging village authorities to solidify their participation and support.
 These men wish they could do more for all the people of their village.
-They appreciate that we are coming with critical funds, allowing us to organize at least 25 widows in each village.
+They appreciate that we are coming with critical funds, allowing us to organize widows in their village.
 And this has a big impact, as widows often represent the villagers most in need.

 Preparing for success

-The group elects leaders to run planning meetings, manage funds, and implement projects and enjoy working together with resources that mean they an really accomplish something significant.
+When a group is organized it elects leaders to run planning meetings, manage funds, and implement projects .

 Selecting the new businesses—livestock is a good choice